Recap: Game Of Thrones S 3 E 5 Kissed By Fire

 - Death Is Cheap: Lord Beric gets to his feet moments after Sandor runs him through with a sword.
 Averted afterwards when he reveals that each time he's brought back from the dead, he remembers less of himself.

-- Defiant to the End: Lord Karstark, though this is not the triumphant moment this trope usually is, and instead cements how far past the Moral Event Horizon he's gone.
+- Defiant to the End: Lord Karstark, though this is not the triumphant moment this trope usually is, and instead cements how far past the Moral Event Horizon he's gone and how badly he has damaged the Northern cause by his actions.

 - Dirty Coward: The Karstark man who pleads his innocence, and says he only watched, does not help his case with the furious Robb.